anya-x/LockIn-app/README.md

 **BUGS TO FIX ASAP**

-- sessions marked complete when stopping
+- sessions marked complete when stopping [x]
-- new session started when paused
+- new session started when paused [x]
+- filtering by time in stats issue + quality measurement odd behaviour

 **To do (low priority)**